enginooby-technologies/dui/README.md

 ## Installation
 ### For development (optional)
-Skip if just use the framework without modification
+Skip if use framework w/o modification
 1. SCSS
 2. PHP
 3. TypeScript & npm